 Many first-time marketers create uniform messaging and distribute it widely to save time.
-Audience segmentation, however, uses a more refined approach: It helps you organize contacts into smaller groups so you can give them what they really want.
+Audience segmentation, however, uses a more refined approach: enabling you to organize contacts into smaller groups so you can give them what they really want.

-Seth Godin, a prolific author and marketing expert, mentions segmentation as part of his 5-step marketing process in his book, This Is Marketing.
-"Segmentation" is a component of step 2, "focus."
+Seth Godin, a prolific author and marketing expert, defines segmentation in his book, This Is Marketing.

 “We worry about disappointing, missing, offending or otherwise leaving behind someone who might become our customer,” he said in a recent interview with Inc. To avoid this, we try to produce content that will appeal to everyone.